Will I get the state pension?

 With life expectancy getting longer, the government is having to pay the state pension for longer, and to more people.

-To accommodate this greater draw on government revenue, the state pension age is gradually increasing.
+To accommodate the cost of this, the state pension age is gradually increasing.

 Note - In July 2017, the government announced its intention to increase the state pension age from 67 to 68 between 2037 and 2039, which is seven years earlier than previously planned.